nickthename/nickthename.github.io/rules.md

 #### Stalling
  Excessive unwillingness to engage the opponent is disallowed at the risk of being forced to forfeit the match by the TO.
-If there is no movement from either Player, the losing Player is considered to be stalling.
+If there is no relevant movement from either Player, the losing Player is considered to be stalling.
+If both players are tied in stock and % both players are subject to disqualification at the discretion of the TO.
+If a game ends with both players at 0% and 4 stocks, both players will be marked down for a loss and subject to total event disqualification at the discretion of a TO.

 #### Pausing
  All games will be played with hold to pause enabled.
 Pausing is only legal